jdoleary/Spellmasons/docs/CriticalPath.md

 # Desired Schedule
 - December
     - Main tasks
-        - Design boss for endgame so I can give specs to Che
-            - Maybe auras, slow, dot, etc?
-            - contain spell combos inside of onTurnStart?
+        - Make and publish Gameplay trailer
         - **big** Improve exe packaging for steam updates so it doesn't have to reinstall the whole thing every time
-        - Make and publish Gameplay trailer
     - Smaller Tasks
         - verify `UI zoom` restored from settings in electron app (due to 63643c06)
         - Start reaching out to steamers and reviewers and send demo
         - Submit demo to IGN
             - need gameplay video first
     - How to visually stack modifiers such as blood_curse and debilitate
+        - On hover?
     - Verify that there are no bugs with showUpgrades refactor 02362aa9
 - January
     - build: remove unneeded nuget package from build output?
         - Can't remove, it is the update file https://github.com/vercel/hazel#updatewin32versionreleases
+        - Maybe I can remove it if I don't use the built-in update
     - Invent new loop biomes by colorizing old biome tiles for looping
-    - Red portal when you first loop
     - Optimize runPredictions
         - especially with expanding + corpse explosion
     - Use Steamworks "Currator Connect" Tool
-        - On hover?
     - Support hosting a server from in the game exe
     - [Steamworks web api](https://partner.steamgames.com/doc/webapi_overview)
     - Icons for perks